Salomon Quest 4D GTX

 If you could breed a hundred generations of trail running shoes for burliness and grit, the Salomon Quest 4D GTX would be the result.
-Its lineage reaches back into Salomon’s extensive line of trail runners with its thong-lacing structure and surprisingly light weight, yet the boot’s stiff lugged soles and burly uppers suggest that it’s bred for serious wilderness tromping.
+Its lineage reaches back into Salomon’s extensive line of trail runners with its thong-lacing structure and surprisingly light weight, yet the boot’s stiff lugged soles and burly uppers suggest that this boot has been bred for serious wilderness tromping.

 The uppers are made out of suede leather and a tough fabric over a waterproof membrane.
 The sole is a sandwich of rubber, foam, and plastic, with an integrated rubber toe cap.
 The lacing eyelets appear to be brass, under a layer of paint.

 Salomon’s clever lacing system, in which the laces pull against inverted leather V’s that run vertically around your foot to the base of the boot, produces a surprisingly comfortable, supportive fit right out of the box.
 Because of the softer materials and savvy design, the Salomon Quest 4D GTX boots require minimal to no break-in period.
 In my experience, the boots run true to Brannock size.